BioinfoMachineLearning/GCPNet/README.md

 **Note**: The ATOM3D datasets (i.e., the LBA and PSR datasets) as well as the CATH dataset we use will automatically be downloaded during execution of `src/train.py` or `src/eval.py` if they have not already been downloaded.
 However, data for the NMS and RS tasks must be downloaded manually.

-**Another Note**: TM-score and MolProbity are required to score predicted protein structures, where one can install them as follows:
+**Another Note**: TM-score and MolProbity are required to score protein structures, where one can install them as follows:
 ```bash
 # download and compile TM-score
 mkdir -p ~/Programs && cd ~/Programs